EdWordy/Mod-Loader-X/README.md

 -a method that finds all the info.xml files

+-addMod method (adds mods from selected listview item to list1 or removes from list2 and displays it in another listview)

+-removeMod method (removes mod from list1 and adds back to list2)

+-clearMods method (removes all mods from list1 and adds back to list2)

 TO DO:

--addMod method (adds mods from selected treeview item to list and displays it in another treeview)

--removeMod method (removes mod from list)

--clearMods method (removes all mods from list)

 -launcher method (unpack and repacks jar with modded assets and generates a textures file)

 -read info.xml file and display contents in an info pane

+-more features!

+-loading and reading the .jar

+- ...

 ---